chef/chef-web-docs/content/resources/windows_service/_index.md

 - property: binary_path_name
   ruby_type: String
   required: false
-  default_value: null
+  default_value:
   new_in: '14.0'
   description_list:
-  - markdown: 'The fully qualified path to the service binary file.
-The path can

-      also include arguments for an auto-start service.
-This is required
+  - markdown: The fully qualified path to the service binary file.
+The path can also include arguments for an auto-start service.
+This is required for `:create` and `:configure` actions

-      for '':create'' and '':configure'' actions'
 - property: delayed_start
   ruby_type: true, false
   required: false
   default_value: 'false'
   new_in: '14.0'
   description_list:
-  - markdown: 'Set the startup type to delayed start.
-This only applies if
+  - markdown: Set the startup type to delayed start.
+This only applies if `startup_type` is `:automatic`

-      `startup_type` is `:automatic`.'
 - property: dependencies
   ruby_type: String, Array
   required: false
-  default_value: null
+  default_value:
   new_in: '14.0'
   description_list:
-  - markdown: 'A pointer to a double null-terminated array of null-separated names

-      of services or load ordering groups that the system must start
+  - markdown: A pointer to a double null-terminated array of null-separated names of services or load ordering groups that the system must start before this service.

-      before this service.
-Specify `nil` or an empty string if the service

-      has no dependencies.
-Dependency on a group means that this service

-      can run if at least one member of the group is running after an

-      attempt to start all members of the group.'
+      Specify `nil` or an empty string if the service has no dependencies.
+Dependency on a group means that this service can run if at least one member of the group is running after an attempt to start all members of the group.
 - property: description
   ruby_type: String
   required: false
-  default_value: null
+  default_value:
   new_in: '14.0'
   description_list:
   - markdown: Description of the service.